-In March 2023, we submitted an application under the Magneton Plan with Tel-Aviv University, under which, if this application is approved, we are expected to receive an amount of approximately \$0.5 million for the project.
+In March 2023, we submitted an application under the Magneton Plan with Tel-Aviv University.
+This program called "Fault Analysis" was approved and the total grant for it is approximately \$0.2 million (for a one-year period).
+So far, we have received an amount of \$0.1 million.